moss-l/bhs-js-testing/boolean-simplification.md

 ## If you need to return a Boolean and you have one, just return it.

 Look carefully at the version of the function just above.
-Just the same way you don’t need to compare a Boolean value with `== true` to determine whether it is true—it already is either true or false—you don’t need to use an `if` on a Boolean value to decide whether to return `true` or `false`.
+When does it return `true`?
+When the test condition, `vacation || !weekday` is true.
+And when does it return `false`?
+When the test condition is false.
+Just the same way you don’t need to compare a Boolean value with `== true` to determine whether it is true—it’s already either true or false—you don’t need to use an `if` on a Boolean value to decide whether to return `true` or `false`.
 If you have an expression to put in the `if` test, and you’re going to return `true` if it’s true and `false` if it’s false, just return it:

 ```javascript
 function sleep_in(weekday, vacation) {